Head of Communications

 Strategy and narrative

-Design and own Evitable's communications strategy
+Design and own Evitable's communications strategy, including narrative development and message testing.

 Media and press

-Build and manage relationships with journalists, editors, and media outlets relevant to Evitable's mission, including those covering AI, technology policy, labor, civil rights, and grassroots movements.
+Oversee relationships with journalists, editors, and media outlets relevant to Evitable's mission, including those covering AI, technology policy, labor, civil rights, and grassroots movements.

 Establish rapid response processes that position Evitable at the forefront of breaking news stories.